florian-kittel/angular-codeigniter-rest/README.md

 Of course, to run your project local we will use grunt.
 If your are not familiar with it, it's no problem.
 Follow the steps.
 #.
 Install node.js if it isn't installed on your system [https://nodejs.org/](https://nodejs.org/)
 #.
 Start a command line interface like `cmd` or `node.js command promt`
-#. navigate to your project directory, for example `cd D:/projectfolder/` and run `npm install`
+#. navigate to your project directory, for example `cd D:/projectfolder/` and run `install`

 ## 5. Run project
 After all npm dependencies are successfull installed, you can use the two Batch-Files inside your projectfolder (`start-client.bat` and `start-server.bat`).
 Now you can start to develop your application.
 It will be automatically reload, if you made a change inside your projectfolder.